Early Career Award

 The BCI Society Early Career Award

-After exciting editions of the BCI Society Early Career Award (ECA) in 2020 and 2021, the BCI Society is pleased to announce ECA 2023.
-Recognizing the multidisciplinary character of the BCI field, this year’s ECAs will encompass the biological, methodological, and translational aspects of the field.
+After exciting editions of the BCI Society Early Career Award (ECA) in 2020,2021, and 2023 the BCI Society is now pleased to announce ECA 2024.
+The ECA recognizes an early career scientist for outstanding work that advances the BCI field, in the biological, methodological, and/or translational aspects thereof.
+More specifically, the ECA 2024 will recognize an individual or individuals who have contributed significantly to i) an understanding of brain structure/function, and/or brain signals related to BCIs, and/or ii) scientific progress of BCI research through development of algorithms, software and/or hardware related to BCIs and/or, iii) BCI application or end-user-oriented research.
 Nominees must have a history of scholarly work that has advanced the field.
-More specifically, the ECA 2023 will recognize an individual or individuals who have contributed significantly to i) an understanding of brain structure/function, and/or brain signals related to BCIs, and/or ii) scientific progress of BCI research through development of algorithms, software and/or hardware related to BCIs and/or, iii) BCI application or end-user-oriented research.
-The ECA will be presented in early 2024.
+The ECA will be presented in early 2025.

 Evaluation